psydology/weather/README.md

  6- make a global variables
  7- add event listener click to get weather with chain methods 8- add file gitignore to ignore unnecessary files
+ 9- using 2 way in code as shown